Name, Image and Likeness: QB Perspective From New Era Of College Sports

 “I think Texas Tech and the state of Texas is at a competitive recruiting advantage for sure because we are ahead of the process on starting to capitalize on NIL,” Shough said.
 “Because high school, college, and professional football is such a prominent thing in the south and especially Texas, we can have a lot of influence over the community.
 It’s a great opportunity for us and businesses to collaborate.”

-What do you think of the image and likeness rulings?
-Comment and join in on the discussion below!

-Want the latest in breaking news and insider information on the Longhorns?
-Sign up for your premium membership to LonghornsCountry.com today, and get access to the entire Fan Nation premium network!
+Want the latest in breaking news and insider information on the Aggies?
+Sign up for your premium membership to All Aggies, and get access to the entire Fan Nation premium network!